eigen-ltd/eigen-documentation/docs/src/content/docs/docs/calculations.md

 in a year.

-![Chart, line chart Description automatically generated](~/assets/calculations/image12.png)The virtual timeseries of the flow through Pump B is totalised in a second virtual timeseries over a window of a year starting at midnight on the 1^st^ January.
+![Chart, line chart Description automatically generated](~/assets/calculations/image12.png)

+The virtual timeseries of the flow through
+Pump B is totalised in a second virtual timeseries over a window of a year starting at midnight on the 1<sup>st</sup> January.

 ### 1.5.5 Taking the Maximum of several tags